By Lawrence Ostlere

 It has many similarities to the 4-3-3.
 For example, the set-up is flexible, with the 3 attacking midfielders given defensive responsibilities when without possession.
 This creates essentially a 4-5-1 without the ball which is difficult to break down.
 Furthermore, as Germany showed to great effect as they demolished first England and then Argentina, on winning the ball the attacking three quickly burst forward to suddenly create a four-man attack, a ploy which delivered devastating counter-punches on several occasions.

-However, unlike the 4-3-3, which emphasises the importance of wingers and full-backs, the 4-2-3-1 typically creates a crucial role for the central player of the attacking midfield trio, and thus its success often hangs on the genius of a creative player in this role.
+However, unlike the 4-3-3, which emphasizes the importance of wingers and full-backs, the 4-2-3-1 typically creates a crucial role for the central player of the attacking midfield trio, and thus its success often hangs on the genius of a creative player in this role.
 This was the case for both Germany and Holland in South Africa, with Mesut Oezil and Wesley Sneijder as their midfield magicians.

-It is the perfect soccer formation, and for any side with one special attacking midfielder it will be employed regularly this season across Europe.
+For modern football, the 4-2-3-1 is the perfect soccer formation, and for any side with one special attacking midfielder it will be employed regularly this season across Europe.

 Lawrence Ostlere is a freelance writer and can be reached at: firstname.lastname@example.org